 The Company's investments in real estate debt consists of loans secured by real estate and real estate-related securities.
 The Company classifies its real estate-related securities as trading securities and record such investments at fair value.
-As such, the resulting unrealized gains and losses of such securities are recorded as a component of Income from investments in real estate debt on the Company's Consolidated Statements of Operations and Comprehensive Loss.
+As such, the resulting unrealized gains and losses of such securities are recorded as a component of Income from investments in real estate debt, net on the Company's Consolidated Statements of Operations and Comprehensive Loss.
+During the year ended December 31, 2024, the Company's real estate-related debt securities portfolio was completely disposed of.

 The Company elected the fair value option ("FVO") for its loans secured by real estate.
-As such, the resulting unrealized gains and losses of such loans are recorded as a component of Income from investments in real estate debt on the Company's Consolidated Statements of Operations and Comprehensive Loss.
+As such, the resulting unrealized gains and losses of such loans are recorded as a component of Income from investments in real estate debt, net on the Company's Consolidated Statements of Operations and Comprehensive Loss.